Some beautiful turnouts on the way to Teton Pass in WY

 Is Teton Pass paved?

 Set high at the southern end of the Teton Range, the road to the summit is paved with sharp turns.
-It’s called Wyoming Highway 22 (Teton Pass Highway) and becomes Idaho State Highway 33 at the Idaho border.
-The first road to the summit was built in 1913.
+It’s called Wyoming Highway 22 (also known as Teton Pass Highway) and becomes Idaho State Highway 33 at the Idaho border.
+The first road through the summit was built in 1913.

 How long is Teton Pass?

-Located within the Bridger-Teton National Forest in western Wyoming, the pass is 28km (17.4 miles) long running from Wilson (in Teton County, Wyoming) to Victor (in Teton County, Idaho).
-At the summit, a minor gravel road climbs up to Teton Peak, at 2.643m (8,671ft) above the sea level.
+The pass is 28km (17.4 miles) long, running from Wilson (in Teton County, Wyoming) to Victor (in Teton County, Idaho).

 How difficult is Teton Pass?

 The road is not easy.
-It features a 10% of maximum gradient through some of the ramps.
-It is dangerous and hazardous for overweight trucks due its grade steepness, grade length and curve severity that can cause trucks to lose control.
-After dark it's a special thrill.
+It features a 10% maximum gradient through some of the ramps.
+It is dangerous and hazardous for overweight trucks due to its steep grade, length, and curve severity that can cause trucks to lose control.
+After dark, it's a special thrill.